imattdunbar/aoc/README.md

 It's as simple as running `npm start`, but in `index.ts` you will have to change the `tsFile` to the correct problem you are trying to run the solution for.

+# Update for 2023

+I'm using Bun now because I'm super cool.

 Happy Holidays!